 Another legend tells that Eustachius, a monk from Luxeuil, founded a monastery on the ruins of the abandoned Roman castle, and this would be the oldest monastery of Bavaria.

 In an 11th century chronicle, written in Weltenburg, the famous Bavarian Duke Tassilo III.
-(742-794) Flagge is mentioned as founder of the monastery.
+(742-794) is mentioned as founder of the monastery.
 The duke presumably removed the monastery from the summit of the hill to the bank of the river and called Benedictines to settle there.

 In the 12th century, Weltenburg was for several years a convent of St. Augustine prebendaries, but was later given back to the Benedictines and was made an abbey.